LarryMwenda/hello-world/README.md

 # hello-world
 This repository is for practicing GitHub flow
-I am an enthusiast of techonology and software engineering.
-Lokking forward to learning more.
+I am an enthusiast of technology and software engineering.
+Looking forward to learning more.